jsalv/phonebook/README.md

 constrain them to be *linear time*, which is **unacceptable** for both the project (*ie*, no credit for this project) and Computer Science **as a whole**.
-That said, **not all** of the methods you implement make use of the hash function, which means that their complexity parameters will necessarily by different.
+That said, **not all** of the methods you implement make use of the hash function, which means that their complexity parameters will necessarily be different.
 (Can you find any such methods?)

 You should fill in the `public` methods of `SeparateChainingHashTable`,